Human Resources

 Disadvantages of virtual training

 If you're new to virtual training, you might wonder how you're going to keep your trainees focused from a distance.
-Here are a few key challenges (and solutions) you could face:
+Here are a few key challenges you could face, along with ideas to address them:

-2. Lack of interaction.
+• Lack of interaction.
 Virtual training can be less interactive than in-person training, making it difficult for employees to retain what they learned.
-But with online training platforms, you can use interactive functionalities like digital whiteboards to encourage participation and engagement.
+But with online training platforms like Livestorm, you can use interactive features like digital whiteboards and Q&A sessions to encourage participation.

-3. Distracting environments.
-Children, pets, household chores, or co-working distractions can easily disrupt a virtual training session.
-Remind them how to best manage distractions, such as putting their devices on “Do not disturb” during live sessions.
+• Distracting environments.
+Children, pets, household chores, or co-working distractions can easily disrupt a virtual training environment.
+Remind participants how to best manage distractions, such as putting their devices on “Do not disturb” during live sessions.

 Ebooks